dzhanrafetov/IgnitionAuto/README.md

   7)can add user manually<br>
   5,6,7 - are avaible ,because ,if there is any malfunction and it cannot be added by the user,will be add from the admin.<br>
   8,9,10 - work on the same logic as the above options,but for removing<br>
-  11)takes the e-mails of registered users as Clients, and does some kind of notification<br>
+  11)takes the e-mails of registered users as Clients, and does some kind of notification to them <br>

   <img width="800" alt="image" src="https://user-images.githubusercontent.com/49691399/202923211-c1c81677-2783-4864-80fc-bb2526e30f28.png">